The lessons weren't all that hard to learn, but the knowledge they gave me and the doors they opened had an impact that would last a lifetime.

 Most of the courses are taught by volunteers or Game Commission staff.
 That means those of us who have a few years of experience under our belts have yet another opportunity to get involved.
 The Game Commission is continuously seeking volunteers to help teach the courses.

-You don't need any special skills to teach the class -- just a yearning to pass on the state's hunting heritage to the next generation and some basic teaching skills.
-And best of all, you don't have to devote all that much time into the effort.
-The Commission only asks for 16-20 hours each year.
+You don't need any special skills to teach the class — just a yearning to pass on the state's hunting heritage to the next generation and some basic teaching skills.
+Best of all, you don't have to devote all that much time to the effort.
+The Commission only asks for 16 to 20 hours each year.
 If it helps get 20 youngsters involved in the sport, it's time well spent.

 Educating the next generation of sportsmen is a critical duty.
 It helps make our woods and fields safer and, just as important, it instills a strong sense of responsibility in our newest hunters.

-Whether you are just getting into the sport or have a few decades worth of time in the woods, get involved with the state's hunter-trapper education program.
+Whether you're just getting into the sport or have a few decades worth of time in the woods, get involved with the state's hunter-trapper education program.
 Either take the course or help teach one.
 You'll be a better person after you do.

 I know I am.

 Andy Snyder writes about the outdoors for The York Dispatch.
-He can be reached at sports@york dispatch.com.
+He can be reached at firstname.lastname@example.org.